rahadi23/parcomp-gpus/README.md

         - name: user05-nvhpc-cuda-pv
           mountPath: "/workspace"
 ```
+or use `environments/dgx-1/pods.yml`

 ### Deployment

 Run the pod with the following command:

 ```
-kubectl --kubeconfig ./dgx-config apply -f ./pods.yml
+kubectl apply -f ./pods.yml
 ```

-We set `--kubeconfig` flag to use a custom config file `./dgx-config` instead of the default config file `~/.kube/config`.
+We assume that the kubectl's authentication is already set in the default config `~/.kube/config` to access the cluster.
+You can also set `--kubeconfig` flag to use a custom config file.
-Remove this flag if you want to use the default config file.

 ### Monitoring

-Observe pod creation with the following command:
+Observe the pod creation with the following command:

 ```
-kubectl --kubeconfig ./dgx-config describe pods user05-nvhpc-cuda
+kubectl describe pods user05-nvhpc-cuda
 ```

-Again, we use custom config here.
-You can adjust these accordingly, including the pod's name.
+The pod's name `user05-nvhpc-cuda` in this example should match the pod's name that is deployed via `pods.yml` earlier (see `metadata.name`).

 What we want to monitor is the pod's events.
-We should make sure that the pod's creation process is running as expected.
+We should make sure that the pod creation process is running as expected.

 Furthermore, check the pod's status using the following command:

 ```
-kubectl --kubeconfig ./dgx-config get pods
+kubectl get pods
 ```

 If everything went well, the pod's status should be 'running'.